 Esna Lock & Nile River Cruise

 Esna lock is also a popular destination for tourists who come to see its massive structures and watch boats pass through it.
 It is also a scenic photo spot for the Nile travelers while crossing on board their Nile cruises onto Edfu coming from Luxor or onto Luxor from Edfu departing from Aswan.

 Passing through the Esna Lock is a thrilling experience for Nile cruise passengers.
 The lock is an engineering marvel, and watching the gates open and close is a sight to behold.
 Many Nil cruise ships also stop at Esna to allow passengers to explore the town and visit nearby temples and ancient ruins.
 Whether interested in history, engineering, or just exploring new places, a trip to the Esna Lock and a Nile cruise between Luxor and Aswan should be on your travel bucket list.

 Nile cruises Luxor Aswan are a popular way to explore the ancient wonders of Egypt.
 These cruises typically last for several days and take passengers on a journey down the Nile River.
 Many of these cruises stop at Esna to allow passengers to see the lock and learn about its history.

-It was the ancient city of Senat, called Latopolis by the Greeks The "city of the fish" where the Nile perch was worshipped.
+Esna city is located on the west bank of Egypt River Nile, about 33 miles south of Luxor, The town was formerly part of the modern Qena Governorate.
+It was the ancient city of Senat, called Latopolis by the Greeks The "city of the fish" where the Nile perch was worshiped.